zyedidia/eget/man/eget.md

 # DESCRIPTION
   Eget is a tool for downloading and extracting prebuilt binaries from releases on GitHub.
-To use it, provide a repository and `eget` will search through the assets from the latest release in an attempt to find a suitable prebuilt binary for your system.
-If one is found, the asset will be downloaded and `eget` will extract the binary to the current directory. eget should only be used for installing simple, static prebuilt binaries, where the extracted binary is all that is needed for installation.
+To use it, provide a repository and Eget will search through the assets from the latest release in an attempt to find a suitable prebuilt binary for your system.
+If one is found, the asset will be downloaded and Eget will extract the binary to the current directory.
+Eget should only be used for installing simple, static prebuilt binaries, where the extracted binary is all that is needed for installation.
 For more complex installation, you may use the `--download-only` option, and perform extraction manually.

-  The behavior of eget is configurable in a number of ways via options.
+  The behavior of Eget is configurable in a number of ways via options.
   Documentation for these options is provided below.

 # OPTIONS